 Brad spends some of his free time shaping the future legal community by judging mock trial competitions at the law school, college, and high school level.
 He enjoys imparting some of his knowledge and experience as a litigator to the future generation of lawyers.
 Brad also avidly supports service efforts to provide the disadvantaged citizens of North Carolina with legal advice.

-Brad is a member of the Wake County Bar Association and the Family Law Section of the North Carolina Bar Association.
+Brad is a member of the Carteret County Bar Association and the Family Law Section of the North Carolina Bar Association.